HackYourFuture/curriculum/student-manual.md

 That does not mean that you shouldn't ask questions.
 Make as much use of this valuable resource as you can!
 Our teachers are the happiest when the classes are lively, interactive and the students get into discussions about code and programming concepts.
 Having these weekly chances to ask anything you are struggling with (or that you simply want to know more about) and the chance to have different teachers from different walks of life and with different approaches and expertise are some of the things that make our program (in our opinion) so much richer and unique than following a course just by yourself.

 ## 1.6 Q&A sessions <a name="sessions"></a>
 The content of the Q&A sessions is decided by you and your class.
-Based on your questions, the mentor will explain the concepts that aren’t clear yet.
-In order to make these sessions as useful as possible we have implemented the following rules:
+Based on your questions, the mentor will plan his session and explain the concepts that aren’t clear yet for the class.
+In order to make these sessions as useful as possible we have implemented the following guidelines:

 * Submit your question(s) in the thread on the message that will be posted in your class channel every friday.
 This is part of your homework and you have to participate on this weekly, no exceptions.
 If you can’t think of a question, search online for a small exercise to do together during the Q&A session.
-If for any reason you can's submit a question or exercise, message your class mentor well in time before the deadline to discuss what's happening!
-*

 Examples of both good and bad questions:
 Good:		_"Do callbacks have to do with asynchronicity in our applications?"_
 Bad:		_"Can you explain again what a callback is?"_

+Before submitting your question, try to answer it yourself by researching online for the answer using google, [MDN](https://developer.mozilla.org/en-US/), [StackOverflow](https://stackoverflow.com/), etc. If youve spent a good half hour - 1 hours researching and looking for the answer and still cannot find the result yourself...you've found yourself a great question to ask for the Q&A session.
+Again, if you can’t think of a question search online for a small exercise.
+And if you cant find an exercise, try to come up with one yourself.
+If you can't fix it (or simply find it very challenging), that's a good exercise to submit to your class.

 * Be on time, turn your camera on, and your microphone off.
 If you have a poor internet connection let Tjebbe know so we can find a solution together.
-* Participate actively.
-Answer if a teacher has a yes/no question.
-These sessions are a dialoge so it's a shared responisbility to make it interactive.
+* Participate actively: Answer if a teacher has a yes/no question.
+These sessions are a dialoge so it's a shared task to make it interactive, educational and fun.
-* Ask additional questions and speak up when it's not clear. (it is crucial not to wait and hope things get better with time.
-As the speed of our curriculum is very high, you have to take initiative and reach out to us for HELP.
+* Ask additional questions and speak up when something is not clear.
+IMPORTANT: Do not to wait with questions and hope things will get better with time.
+The speed of our program is very fast, so you have to take initiative and reach out to us for HELP.
 Again, good programmers ask for help.
-Those that do not ask for help, will never become good programmers.)
+Those that do not ask for help, will hardly ever become good programmers.
 * Be ready to answer questions yourself.
 The teacher will be active in asking YOU to explain concepts.
-This is not to embarrass you but to help you practice the skills you will need when working at a real company.
+This is not to embarrass you but to help you practice the skills you will need when applying and/or working at a real company.

 ## 1.7 Teaching Location <a name="location"></a>
-> Note: Because of the Corona crisis, we are currently conducting all of our classes online.
+> Note: Because of Corona, we are currently conducting all of our classes online.
 > We will explain this in more detail during the introduction day.
 As a result some of the information in this section is more relevant for when we return to face-to-face classes.

 For our main teaching day on Sunday, we make use of the office of Backbase, one of HackYourFuture’s most important partners.
 The office is located at Sarphatistraat 370.
 We are incredibly lucky as we can use this location for free.